BelaBartok39/fireship.io/README.md

 The monorepo is organized into five sub-projects:

 1. `hugo` - Static Site Generator.
-This is where the content lives
+This is where the content lives!
 2. `design` - Theme & CSS
 3. `components` - Angular Elements Web Components
 4. `functions` - Firebase Cloud Functions Serverless Backend